This post was originally published in 2017 but has been updated to include the latest information from 2019. Enjoy!

 - Kyomizu-dera – This area is one of the busiest and best known in Kyoto for a reason.
 The view out over a sea of trees is hard to match – and in cherry blossom season, they’re also in bloom.

 - Kodai-ji – This place has got a yuuuge zen garden.
+Come here for one of the nicest zen gardens you can find in Kyoto.

 - Shoren-in – An oft-skipped but totally majestic Buddhist temple at the end of the Higashiyama route.
 Not crowded, gorgeous gardens, many winding corridors for you to explore.
 This place will make you want to live in your own Japanese villa one day!
 Read more about Shoren-in